awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-reboot.md

 We might schedule your instance for a reboot for necessary maintenance, such as to apply updates that require a reboot\.
 No action is required on your part; we recommend that you wait for the reboot to occur within its scheduled window\.
 For more information, see [Scheduled events for your instances](monitoring-instances-status-check_sched.md)\.

 We recommend that you use the Amazon EC2 console, a command line tool, or the Amazon EC2 API to reboot your instance instead of running the operating system reboot command from your instance\.
-If you use the Amazon EC2 console, a command line tool, or the Amazon EC2 API to reboot your instance, we perform a hard reboot if the instance does not cleanly shut down within four minutes\.
+If you use the Amazon EC2 console, a command line tool, or the Amazon EC2 API to reboot your instance, we perform a hard reboot if the instance does not cleanly shut down within a few minutes\.
 If you use AWS CloudTrail, then using Amazon EC2 to reboot your instance also creates an API record of when your instance was rebooted\.

 **To reboot an instance using the console**